nahtnam2/dontdockmebro/README.md

 #Requirements
 ###no sites or you'll fubar your instance#
--Fresh Ubuntu 14.04 Install
+- Fresh Ubuntu 14.04 Install
--1gb ram (2gb recommended)
+- 1gb ram (2gb recommended)
+- A-record Pointing to VPS